A guide to Les Menuires

 Les Menuires ski area

 For beginners there are five different free chair lifts for starting out, each in different areas of the resort.
 Intermediate skiers can take advantage of Mont de la Chambre, a wide area suitable for practicing turns and is measured at 1.3km all the way down to Saint Martin de Belleville.
 Les Menuires has some of the best intermediate runs, both on and off piste, in the entire 3 Vallées.
 The west facing slopes are very sunny, so snow quality can suffer later in the season; thankfully there is another whole ski area up to the 2,804m summit of Pointe de La Masse side that is less well know to skiers from other 3V resorts.
-Les Masses offers some superb long runs, some are north facing, and extensive off-piste.
+Now served by an ultra fast chairlift, Les Masses offers some superb long runs, some are north facing, and extensive off-piste.
 An APi favourite is the Vallon du Lou off the back of La Masse, eventually linking up with Val Thorens.
 Dedicated areas for freestyle and boardercross can be found at the BK Park.

 With the 3 Vallées on your doorstep there is ample skiing for everyone, access to the entire ski area is fast and efficient, over to Méribel and as far as Courchevel, or with easy runs down to high altitude Val Thorens.